-When you craft the perfect title, every word counts, including the small ones like ‘between.’
+When you craft the perfect title, every word counts, including the small ones like 'between.'
 The capitalization of words in titles can trip up even the best writers, but fear not.
-Different style guides have their own rules for title capitalization, and if you’re looking to master the art, knowing whether to capitalize ‘between’ can make a significant difference.
-Dive into the heart of Chicago, MLA, APA, and AP styles to gain clarity and ensure your titles shine with polished grammar.
+Different style guides have their own rules for title capitalization, and if you're looking to master the art, knowing whether to capitalize 'between' can make a significant difference.
+Look at the heart of Chicago, MLA, APA, and AP styles to gain clarity and ensure your titles shine with polished grammar.

 When you're crafting a title, every word counts, including 'between'.
 The rule of thumb is to capitalize main words in titles, which typically includes nouns, pronouns, verbs, adjectives, and adverbs.
 But what about words like 'between'?